 - Pace is contagious.
 A fast team usually drags a slow opponent into a faster game than the slow team prefers.

-If you are blending pace into a model, the model builder exposes pace, possessions, and rest features you can mix into a totals projection.
+If you are blending pace into a model, the Shark Snip Workshop exposes pace, possessions, and rest features you can mix into a totals projection.
+Spin up a fresh totals brick from /build/new and the pace, opponent-pace, and rest-day fields are pre-wired.

 Defense matters, but not the way the public thinks